Seýdi: History

-The city was founded in 1973 with construction of the oil refinery; acc. to Russian census data, it was categorized as a "town of urban type".
+The city was founded in 1973 with construction of the oil refinery; according to Russian census data, it was categorized as a "town of urban type".
 On 23 August 1990, it was upgraded to city, and renamed Seýdi in honor of Turkmen poet Seýitnazar Seýdi.
-On 25 November 2017, Seýdi was downgraded from a city with "district status" to a city "in a district" (i.e., subordinate to the district government).
+On 25 November 2017, Seýdi was downgraded from a city with "district status" to a city "in a district", subordinate to Dänew District.

+Administrative Divisions

+Prior to losing its status as "City with district status", the city of Seýdi also had the following village councils (geňeşlikler) under its jurisdiction: